PKU-Alignment/omnisafe/docs/source/Foundations/pre_know.rst

             ^^^
             By definition,
             :math:`\theta_d(u,v)=\underset{x}{\text{min}}\quad L(x,u,v)` can be viewed as
-            pointwise infimum of affine functions of :math:`u` and :math:`v`, thus is concave. :math:`u \geq 0` is affine constraints.
+            point-wise infimum of affine functions of :math:`u` and :math:`v`, thus is concave. :math:`u \geq 0` is affine constraints.
 Hence dual problem is a concave maximization problem, which is a convex optimization problem.